jaimeadf/discord-screenshot/README.md

 1. Make sure your artifacts ([windows](https://runtime.fivem.net/artifacts/fivem/build_server_windows/master)
    or [linux](https://runtime.fivem.net/artifacts/fivem/build_proot_linux/master)) are up to date.
-2. Extract the latest zip file at [releases](https://github.com/jaimeadf/discord-screenshot/releases) in your resources folder.
+2. Extract the latest zip file at [releases](https://github.com/jaimeadf/discord-screenshot/releases) (`discord-screenshot-x-x-x.zip`) in your resources folder.
 3. Add `ensure screenshot-basic` and `ensure discord-screenshot` in your `server.cfg`.
 4. Adjust the [configuration](#configuration) of the resource in the `settings.json`.